e079852/prestashop-docker-compose/README.md

 Based on  [PrestaShop/docker](https://github.com/PrestaShop/docker)

 ## What is this project
 This is an installation of Prestashop with the Simplify plugin that has been preconfigured with a test product to run "out of the box."
+There are two versions of the installation: PrestashopSimplify-PROD will send transactions to the Production environment at www.simplify.com, while PrestashopSimplify-UAT will send transactions to the UAT environment at uat.simplify.com.
 ## How to use it

 The only configuration needed is to add the appropriate API keys.
 To do so follow the instruction below: